Fichter, James R. So Great a Proffit: How the East Indies Trade Transformed Anglo-American Capitalism. Cambridge, MA: Harvard University Press, 2010.

 5. British colonization in Asia created a whole set of problems associated with ruling a place so far from home.
 The United States didn't have those problems because it didn't have colonies in Asia.

 By 1815, the English East India Company was kaput.
 Also by that time, enough American international traders had accumulated enough capital that they were able to help other industries in the U.S. to grow.
 In short, the British came to adopt a superior approach to Asian trade.
 While that was happening, the United States became a major player in Asian trade.
 The foregoing is nothing like a complete review of this book.
 But it does present some of the highlights.

 Now, what was best about this book?
-I'm no expert on this topic, but I can tell you my impressions.
+I'm no expert on this topic, but I can tell you about what struck me.
 I think that the scope and depth of this book are impressive, to say the least.
 Ficther has spent a good bit of time in libraries and archives literally all over the world.
 Because of the extent of his painstaking research, he is able to tell a broad, complex story that takes into account a tremendous amount of wide-ranging information.
 This book represents quite an achievement, one that the reader will learn from and appreciate.